Beavers in Southern Patagonia

 The North American beaver (Castor canadensis) is an invasive species in Tierra del Fuego, at the southern end of Patagonia.
-Tierra del Fuego is a large island encompassing parts of Chile and Argentina, so that policies and actions to control the species have mainly been binational.
+Tierra del Fuego is a large island encompassing parts of Chile and Argentina, so policies and actions to control the species have mainly been binational.
 The beavers were introduced to the area in 1946 in an effort by the Argentine government to establish a fur trade in the region.
 Since then, the beavers have spread throughout most of Tierra del Fuego and have also been seen on the Brunswick Peninsula of mainland Chile.
 When the fur trade failed to establish, the beavers became problematic and the two governments agreed to intervene to eradicate them.

 A June 2011 NPR report stated that the beavers have caused millions of dollars of damage.
 According to Nature, it is the largest eradication project ever attempted.

 Background and history

 In 1946, the Argentinian government imported 20 beavers from Canada, which were to be released in Cami Lake with the intention of creating a commercial fur trading industry.
 Though a viable industry ultimately failed to establish, the introduction of beavers into the region has had far-reaching consequences.

 North American beavers do not have many natural predators in the area.
 In their natural range in North America, bears and wolves prey on the beavers and keep the population under control.
 One observer noted that anyone considering importing beavers should also import bears, those being the beavers' natural predators.
 According to a June 2011 NPR report, 200,000 beavers were living in the area.
 Another report put the number in excess of 100,000, and stated the level of destruction as akin to having bulldozers thrashing through the area.

 Tierra del Fuego National Park in Argentina is especially threatened, as the beavers are destroying long-protected trees.
 The animals have spread beyond Tierra del Fuego itself into the Brunswick Peninsula of Chile, and the government fears further penetration into continental South America.
 The beavers already threaten around sixteen million hectares of indigenous forest.
 Unlike many trees in North America, trees in South America often do not regenerate when coppiced, destroying the forest.

 As well as felling trees, the animals create dams that drown trees and other vegetation while creating freshwater ponds and lakes.
 Flooding from beaver dams also damages roads and cattle pastures.
 Ecologist Christopher Anderson, professor at the Universidad de Magallanes, has said, "The change in the forested portion of this biome is the largest landscape-level alteration in the Holocene – that is, approximately 10,000 years".

 A 2017 survey of Tierra del Fuego land managers and researchers showed significant support for eradicating beavers and restoring the landscape.
 The support for eradication is strongest among managers, while support for restoration is stronger among researchers.